thegetty/quire-docs/content/guide/metadata-configuration.md

 ## Adjusting the Default Publication Settings in the `config.yml` File

-The `config.yml` file is a standard and required file for {{< q-glossary "Hugo" >}}, and so also for Quire.
+The `config.yml` file is a standard and required file for {{< q-glossary "Hugo" >}}, and also for Quire.
 In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-glossary "templates" >}}.
-Users who have worked on other non-Quire Hugo projects will note that those typically use the `config.yml` file to also store publication metadata.
-Given the potentially large scope of this kind of metadata in formal digital publications, Quire instead uses `publication.yml` file inside the `data` directory for that purpose [(see below)](#adding-and-editing-important-metadata-in-the-publication-yml-file).
+Users who have worked on other non-Quire Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
+Given the potentially large scope of this kind of metadata in formal digital publications, Quire instead uses the `publication.yml` file inside the `data` directory for that purpose [(see below)](#adding-and-editing-important-metadata-in-the-publication-yml-file).

 The properties in the `config.yml` file are individually documented in the [*API/Docs section*](/api-docs/yaml/), however, a few key items to note: